 The main sources of real estate law in Switzerland are the Swiss Civil Code and the Swiss Code of Obligations.

 The first transactions based on disruptive technologies have already been concluded in Switzerland.
-This trend is expected to continue, but this type of transaction is not expected to gain a significant market share in the next 12 months.
+This trend is expected to continue, but this type of transaction is not expected to gain a significant market share.

-There are currently no planned reforms that might have a significant impact on real estate in Switzerland.
+There are currently no planned reforms that might have a significant impact on real estate in Switzerland on a federal level, but it has become obvious that ESG will have a significant impact on real estate in the coming years.

-The categories of property rights that can be acquired are freehold, leasehold, co-ownership and storey-ownership rights.
+The categories of property rights that can be acquired are:

 The transfer of real estate is registered at the competent land registry.
 Any buyer of real estate acting in good faith is protected by the information contained in the land registry, so no title insurance is required in Switzerland.